noirello/bonsai/docs/advanced.rst

 Asynchronous operations
 =======================

-It is possible to start asynchronous operations, if the :meth:`LDAPClient.connect` method's async parameter is set to True.
+It is possible to start asynchronous operations, if the :meth:`LDAPClient.connect` method's is_async parameter is set to True.
 By default the returned connection object can be used with Python's `asyncio` library.
 For further details about how to use the asyncio library see the `official documentation`_.

 An example for asynchronous search and modify with `asyncio`: